top of page

 Viking Rafting Iceland Whitewater Action East Glacial River-90.jpg

-• The Hvítá River in South Iceland
+• Hvítá River in - South Iceland

 Each offers a different experience in terms of scenery, intensity, and atmosphere, but all are shaped by glacial water and weather.